jeffmagill/jeffmagill.dev/content/blog/boosting-my-nextjs-blogs-visibility-with-rss.md

 You can checkout my most recent version of that utility function in [this site's repo on GitHub](https://github.com/andymagill/dev.magill.next/blob/master/utils/feed.js).
 Someday I'll create a unit test for that function, pinky swear, but for now...

-3. **Route the Feed**: Let's "feed" our blog data to an API route.tsx
+**Route the Feed**: Then, we can "feed" our blog data into an API route.tsx

 ```javascript
 import { getPostFeed } from '@/utils/feed.mjs'; // the feed utility function from above